 Westmorland Park Lawn Tennis Club

 There are 3 tennis courts at Westmorland Park open to members between the hours of 8am and dusk.
-Booking forms are kept on the courts and changed every Monday.
+Our tennis page has more information about the club.

 Hayley Green Wood is designated a Local Nature Reserve and Local Wildlife Site for its important wildlife, which includes grass snakes and a wide range of wild flowers such as ox-eye daisy, self heal and foxglove.
 The site lies on London Clay and is comprised of mixed deciduous woodland such as ash, willow and silver birch.